Houthis: Women's rights and freedom of expression

-The Houthis' treatment of women and their restrictions on the arts has also been subject of debate.
-On one side, the movement has stated that it defends women's rights to vote and take public offices, and some feminists have fled from government-held areas into Houthi territories as the latter at least disempower more radical Jihadists.
-The Houthis field their own women security force, and have a Girl Scouts wing.
-However, it has been also been reported that Houthis harass women and restrict their freedoms of movement and expression.
+The Houthis' treatment of women and their restrictions on the arts have been a subject of debate.
+On one side, the movement has stated that it defends women's rights to vote and take public offices, and some feminists have fled from government-held areas into Houthi territories as the latter at least disempower more radical jihadists.
+The Houthis field their own women security force, as well as a Girl Scouts wing.
+However, it has also been reported that Houthis harass women and restrict their freedom of movement and expression.

 In regards to culture, the Houthis try to spread their views through propaganda using mainstream media, social media, and poetry as well as the "Houthification" of the education system to "instil Huthi values and mobilise the youth to join the fight against the coalition forces".
 However, the Houthis have been inconsistent in regards how to deal with forms of artistic expression which they disapprove of.
-The movement has allowed radio stations to continue broadcast music and content which the Houthis view as too Western, but also banned certain songs and harassed artists such as wedding musicians.
-In one instance which generated much publicity, the Houthi policemen conditioned that music could be played at a wedding party if it was not broadcast by loadspeakers; when the party guests did not conform to this demand, the main wedding singer was arrested.
+The movement has allowed radio stations to continue broadcasting music and content that the Houthis view as too Western, but also banned certain songs and harassed artists such as wedding musicians.
+In one instance, which generated much publicity, Houthi police officers stated that music could be played at a wedding party if loudspeakers did not broadcast it.
+The main wedding singer was arrested when the party guests did not conform to this demand.
 Journalist Robert F. Worth stated that "many secular-minded Yemenis seem unsure whether to view the Houthis as oppressors or potential allies."
-In general, the Houthis' policies are often decided on a local basis, and high-ranking Houthi officials are often incapable of checking regional officers' powers, making the treatment of civilians dependent on the area.
+In general, the Houthis' policies are often decided on a local basis, and high-ranking Houthi officials are frequently incapable of checking regional officers' powers, making the treatment of civilians dependent on the area.

-Slogan
+Slogan and controversies

-The group's slogan reads as following: "God Is Great, Death to America, Death to Israel, Curse on the Jews, Victory to Islam".
-This motto is partially modelled on the motto of revolutionary Iran, which reads "Death to U.S., and death to Israel".

-Some Houthi supporters stress that their ire for the U.S. and Israel is directed toward the governments of America and Israel.
-Ali al-Bukhayti, the spokesperson and official media face of the Houthis, rejected the literal interpretation of the slogan by stating in one of his interviews that "We do not really want death to anyone.
-The slogan is simply against the interference of those governments [i. e., U.S. and Israel]".
-In the Arabic Houthi-affiliated TV and radio stations they use religious connotations associated with jihad against Israel and the US.